 3 Finding Genes with RNA-seq

-In this chapter, you will learn how RNA sequencing can be used to determine where genes are located in the genome.
+RNA sequencing is a technique that allows one to identify all the genes in the genome that are being transcribed at any given time in any group of cells.
+Thus, RNA sequencing can reveal where genes are in the genome.
 To follow along with the text and to answer the “Test Your Understanding” questions, start with the RNA-seq session link.
 You can also use this link as a starting point to view RNA-seq data for any gene of interest by typing the name of your gene of interest in the search window.

 3.1 Gene expression Reviewed